adhyuthn/evOS/README.md

 ---

-> [!TOOLS]
-> `configs.sh` contains some functions that eased my way around navigating the the tools.
+> - `configs.sh` contains some functions that eased my way around navigating the the tools.
-> `vim/` contains syntax files for XSM, SPL and EXPL.
+> - `vim/` contains syntax files for XSM, SPL and EXPL.

 ---